warrenshea/v1.worldofwarren.com/README.md

 # [worldofwarren.com version 1 (2010)](http://v1.worldofwarren.com)
 World of Warren Version 1 (Tokomon)

 worldofwarren.com is the Blog + Interests site site for for Warren Shea (Front-end Web Developer).
-This site is supposed to discuss thoughts, hobbies, and interests of Warren..
+This site is supposed to discuss thoughts, hobbies, and interests of Warren.

 ## Frameworks, Tools